The Special Intensive Revision of India's electoral rolls

 The contest is now an accountability dispute over the referee itself:

-The framing of this dispute is almost entirely domestic: it plays out as an internal contest over electoral integrity between the government-appointed Commission and the opposition, with little of the domestic-vs-foreign divergence that marks India’s geopolitical stories.
+The framing of this dispute was, for its first year, almost entirely domestic — an internal contest over electoral integrity between the government-appointed Commission and the opposition.
+That is the one thing about this brief that has changed structurally since July: it has begun to internationalise.

 Who owns this topic (and why we’re here)